awsdocs/aws-cdk-guide/v2/cli.md

 cdk bootstrap
 ```

 If issued with no arguments, as shown here, the `cdk bootstrap` command synthesizes the current app and bootstraps the environments its stacks will be deployed to\.
-If the app contains environment\-agnostic stacks, which do not explicitly specify an environment so they can be deployed anywhere, the default account and region are bootstrapped, or the environment specified using `--profile`\.
+If the app contains environment\-agnostic stacks, which don't explicitly specify an environment, the default account and Region are bootstrapped, or the environment specified using `--profile`\.

 Outside of an app, you must explicitly specify the environment to be bootstrapped\.
 You may also do so to bootstrap an environment that's not specified in your app or local AWS profile\.
-Credentials must be configured \(e\.g\. in `~/.aws/credentials`\) for the specified account and region\.
+Credentials must be configured \(e\.g\. in `~/.aws/credentials`\) for the specified account and Region\.
 You may specify a profile that contains the required credentials\.

 ```
 cdk bootstrap ACCOUNT-NUMBER/REGION # e.g.